A partition function framework for estimating logical error curves in stabilizer codes: FKT algorithm

 with $\sigma(\pi)$ the sign of the permutation.
 All non vanishing terms in the Pfaffian correspond to products of edge weights of a perfect matching on the related graph with signs depending on the orientation.
 For all planar graphs there exists an orientation called Pfaffian orientation which ensures that all perfect matchings contribute with the same sign to the Pfaffian.
 One can show for planar graphs that $Z=Pf(K_{\text{Pf}})$ with the Kasteleyn matrix $K_{\text{Pf}}$ corresponding to a Pfaffian orientation of $\tilde{G}^{\star}$.
 Notice that in the non planar case not all perfect matchings on $\tilde{G}^{\star}$ are associated with physical spin configurations; domain walls which form non trivial loops around the torus must come in pairs while dimer configurations can come in four distinct ways: $(o, o)$, $(o,e)$, $(e,o)$, $(e,e)$.
 The tuples denote even or odd wrapping number along the two dimensions of the torus.
 Only the $(e,e)$ component is related to physical spin configurations.
 To relate the partition function of an Ising model with periodic boundary conditions to the calculation of Pfaffians one chooses four different orientations on $\tilde{G}^{\star}$.
 The four orientations differ only on edges at the boundary (the edges which wrap around the surface) and are equal to a specific Pfaffian orientation on the bulk.
 Specifically, one assigns uniformly for the first row and column either $K_{ij}=e^{-2\beta\omega((j,i))}$ or $K_{ij}=-e^{-2\beta\omega((j,i))}$.
 Thus, the boundary orientation defines four different Kasteleyn matrices which are labelled by the chosen signs $K^{++}$, $K^{+-}$, $K^{-+}$ and $K^{--}$.
 The Pfaffian of each of these Kasteleyn matrices contains summands which correspond to non trivial domain wall loops which can not be related to spin configurations on the Ising model.
 These summands cancel if summed over all boundary orientations.
 Only the $(e,e)$ components participate which leads to: $2Z=Pf(K^{++})+Pf(K^{+-})+Pf(K^{-+})+Pf(K^{--})$.
-We are using an implementation from A.~Middleton and C.~Thomas which uses this identity to calculate the partition function of an Ising model with quenched disorder on a torus~\cite{thomas_numerically_2013}.